Klatovy: Economy

 Historically, Klatovy is connected with the textile, leather, wood, engineering and food industries.
 Currently, the construction, woodworking and metalworking industries predominate.
 The largest employer in the town is a branch of the Rodenstock GmbH company, which manufactures spectacle lenses here.
 It has more than 1,000 employers.

 Klatovy is famous for growing carnations.
 Since 1813, a large number of brightly colored varieties have been bred here, which successfully represented Klatovy at many world exhibitions.

 Transport

 Klatovy is a railway junction.
-The town has a direct connection with Prague and Plzeň.
+The town has a direct connection with Prague via Plzeň.
 There are also regional railway lines to Železná Ruda, Domažlice and Horažďovice.
-The territory of Klatovy is served by five train stations.
+The territory of Klatovy is served by five train stations and stops: Klatovy, Klatovy město, Luby u Klatov, Točník and Dehtín.

 Sport

 The town's football club SK Klatovy 1898 is one of the oldest football clubs in the country.
 Nowadays it plays in the fourth tier of the Czech football system.

 Klatovy is the starting point of the traditional Král Šumavy ("King of the Bohemian Forest") cycling marathon, which has been held since 1993.